 IFC is the world’s largest multilateral investor in private companies in emerging markets.
 As part of the World Bank Group, we invest in the private sector in emerging economies to promote growth, reduce poverty, and improve people’s lives.
 IFC invests in markets in which other private financiers are unprepared to assume all the risks.
 We apply our financial resources, technical expertise, global experience, and innovative thinking to help our partners overcome financial, operational, and political challenges.

 IFC offers a variety of investment products and services that enable its partners to capitalize on emerging opportunities.
 We work closely with each client, tailoring our investment strategy to take into account the specifics of a country and sector.

 These investments cover a wide range of sectors, including financial markets, agribusiness, IT, manufacturing, and infrastructure.
 We continue to support small and medium enterprises through the financial sector and advisory services, and to increase our investments in locally-owned companies and in low-income regions.
-The largest share of investments in FY13 went to Turkey and Russia, both in IFC's top 10 country exposures.
-As of June 30, 2013, IFC's committed portfolio in Europe and Central Asia stood at $10.6 billion.
+As of June 30, 2014, IFC's committed portfolio in Europe and Central Asia stood at $10.6 billion.